lassethorlepik/factorioTTS/README.md

 ### Player Chat Text-To-Speech

 - Player messages in chat are voiced through TTS.
+- Each player can choose their own voice, that is heard by others in multiplayer.
 - Proximity chat is enabled by default, allowing you to hear messages from players within a 250 tile radius.
 - This feature can be toggled off if desired.